 You should read and understand this information before making a decision about an offer, as this is likely to form the basis of the contract between you and the university or college if you subsequently enrol there.
 If you do not receive the required information, or if you wish to make a complaint, or if you are not clear about anything relating to your offer and the information provided, you should contact the university or college directly to ask for further advice.

 If you become a student at a university or college, they must do all they can to provide the educational services in accordance with the contract you have with them.
 If the university or college is unable to provide these services for any reason, they should do all they can to keep the disruption to your education to a minimum, for example, by offering you a place on a suitable alternative course or providing assistance to help you find a suitable alternative place elsewhere.

 You have the right to cancel your whole application.
 If you let us know within 14 days of the date on our official welcome email to you, we will refund your application fee.

-If you want to cancel your application after 14 days, you can use Track at www.ucas.com or call our Customer Experience Centre.
+If you want to cancel your application after 14 days, you can do so in your application, or call our Customer Experience Centre.
 Your application fee will not be refunded.
-View our 'contact us' page on our website.
+View our 'Contact us' page on our website.